christofranz/kita-app/README.md

 Android app:
 Allow Self-Signed Certificates in Development
 For development purposes, you can configure your OkHttpClient to trust all certificates.
 Note: This should only be used in a development environment.

+Firebase
+Own backend or firebase: https://medium.com/firebase-developers/what-is-firebase-the-complete-story-abridged-bcc730c5f2c0

+# admin user
+set environment variables
+export ADMIN_USERNAME=admin
+export ADMIN_PASSWORD=admin_password  # Replace with a secure password

+# TODOs
+- use token from backend after login in android app and in the requests
+- adapt set_role request to use token from admin and not the admin username